VirtualBrightPlayz/EXILEDRoundMods/README.md

 To display the current mods on the server list, add `{rm_current_mods}` to the name of your server.

-For RA Commands, there is one permission: `roundmod.setmod`.
+For RA Commands, there is two permissions: `roundmod.setmod` and `roundmod.reload`.

+Use `RM_RELOAD` to reload the plugin's config.

 Current Mods are displayed on the player's screen when they join.
 If you are using a plugin to show some kind of Server Title when you join, do it the second the player joins, this plugin will wait ~0.1 seconds before broadcasting to the new player.